kael558/symmetrical-dollop/README.md

 TODO
-when clicking on color, make sure the attribute node is green
+Functional:
+- If node is selected, ensure at least one previous node is green
+- sunburst pattern for main viz
+- add other 2 heat maps (for feestat and age)

+Non-Functional:
-fix text alignment
+- fix text alignment

-fix hyperparameters of force graph so it is more natural.
+- play around with hyperparameters of force graph so it is moves more naturally.

-visualize button

-sunburst pattern

-hide force directed graph
+- add hover highlight
+- add tooltips for heatmaps